 A Wholesale Produce Dealers Bond Claim must be filed within 40 days after the due date for payment.
 If there is no due date, produce must be paid for within 50 days after the date of transaction.
 The claim and copies of invoices or other proof of payment owed should be sent to:

 The department will verify the claim and payment will be made directly from the bond insurer.
 If the total amount of all claims exceeds the amount of the bond, payment will be made on a pro rata basis.

 The Wholesale Produce Dealers Act creates a trust in the dealer's produce, products of produce, accounts receivable and proceeds.
 This is another way that a seller can seek reimbursement from the buyer.
 This trust operates like a lien against the dealer's property and takes priority over security interests others may have.
-To file a claim to preserve trust assets, the seller must use the Beneficiaries Notice to Preserve Trust Assets Form (PDF: 44 KB / 1 page) This form must be completed and filed with the following entities:
+The seller must file a claim with the following entities:

 The trust claim must be filed within 40 days after the due date for payment.
 If there is no due date, produce must be paid for within 10 days.
 In that case, a claim must be filed within 50 days after the date of the transaction.
 This type of claim is resolved in court.

 Contractors and buyers who are operating without a wholesale dealers license and those who engage in unfair trade practices may be subject to a civil penalty not to exceed $500 per violation.
 Failure to pay is considered an unfair trade practice as is inaccurate weighing, retaliation against growers for asserting their rights, and breaking promises the farmer reasonably relied upon.
 The law also identifies other violations that are subject to fines.
 A separate violation occurs with respect to each different person involved, each purchase or transaction involved, and each false statement.
 Criminal penalties may also apply.